auino/php-telegram-bot-library/README.md

 #### Remarks ####

-This functionality has not been tested deeply: please report any [issue](https://github.com/auino/php-telegram-bot-library/issues) and propose solutions.
+This functionality has not been tested deeply yet: please report any [issue](https://github.com/auino/php-telegram-bot-library/issues) and propose solutions.

 ### Notes for who's upgrading ###